 Start Supplemental Information

-With this interim final rule, NMFS will continue to carefully monitor the status of the fishery and/or protected species that are being observed or monitored to ensure that the relevant conservation and management goals are still being met under any reduced observer coverages.
-If needed to address any significant issues or concerns, or if NMFS determines that a waiver cannot be issued (e.g., observer coverage is required due to other applicable law or international obligations), NMFS will consider whether additional, separate actions (e.g., fishery closures or additional monitoring) should be implemented per existing regulations or may issue emergency regulations, as necessary and appropriate.
-As a result, no ecological impacts are expected by this extension of the Observer Waiver Rule beyond any caused by the COVID-19 pandemic itself.
+The background for why the emergency observer waiver is necessary was provided in the original emergency action (85 FR 17285; March 27, 2020) and is not repeated here.
+Given the ongoing COVID-19 pandemic, the continued national and local declarations of emergency, and guidance from the Centers for Disease Control and Prevention, NMFS has determined that an extension of the emergency action is needed to enable NMFS to continue to waive observer coverage and some related training and other program requirements.
+NMFS expects this extension to advance the protection of and to promote public health and the safety of fishermen, observers, and other parties that may come in contact with those persons.
+NMFS will continue to consider applicable law and international obligations when making decisions about observer coverage waivers.
+In issuing such waivers, NMFS will continue to carefully monitor the status of the fishery and/or protected species that were being observed or monitored to ensure that the relevant conservation and management goals are still being met.
+If needed to address any significant issues or concerns, or if NMFS determines that a waiver cannot be issued (e.g., observer coverage is required due to other applicable law or international obligations), NMFS may implement additional, separate actions (e.g., fishery closures, additional monitoring) per existing regulations or may issue emergency regulations, as necessary and appropriate.
+As a result, no ecological or socioeconomic impacts are expected by this temporary rule beyond any caused by the COVID-19 pandemic itself.

-Under this interim final rule, NMFS will continue to have authority to waive observer coverage requirements if:
+Under this emergency action, NMFS may waive observer coverage requirements if:

 - Placing an observer conflicts with travel restrictions or other requirements addressing COVID-19 related concerns issued by local, state, or national governments, or the private companies that deploy observers pursuant to NMFS regulations; or